abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### kpar

 - **Type**: Integer
 - **Description**: divide all processors into kpar groups, and k points will be distributed among each group.
-The value taken should be less than or equal to the number of k points as well as the number of MPI threads.
+The value taken should be less than or equal to the number of k points as well as the number of MPI processes.
 - **Default**: 1

 ### bndpar